 Easy chocolate cake

 A staple cake recipe for chocoholics everywhere , this easy chocolate cake can be filled with a chocolate ganache or buttercream filling.
-It’s a perfect all-rounder for an afternoon tea or birthday celebration.
+It’s a perfect all-rounder for an afternoon tea or birthday celebration and it's a great one for beginners because it's so hard to get wrong.

 Easy chocolate cake recipe